 - Western Wisconsin Technical College (Rice Lake, WI)

 - North Dakota State College of Science (Wahpeton, ND)

 Fond du Lac Tribal and Community College plays its home games in the Lester Jack Briggs Cultural Center that includes gymnasium space, locker rooms, a weight room and fitness center, classrooms and offices.
 The cultural center was completed in 2008.

 Football games, softball games, and practices are played on established fields and stadiums near the campus.
 All playing fields have a reputation for excellent groundskeeping and first-class playing surfaces.
 Volleyball and basketball are played in the Lester Jack Briggs Cultural Center Gym.

 The positive aspects of participating in intercollegiate athletics are outstanding.
 College sports teams are a natural step in the evolution of the college and will help the institution continue to grow.
 In some cases, college athletics may encourage student athletes to attend college who may not have seriously thought college was possible.
 Student-athlete experiences provide treasured lifetime memories, and many student athletes will make lifetime friends.
 Student athletes will be able to continue to participate beyond high school in the sports they love, working hard to stay physically fit and mentally sharp.
 Providing college sports in a smaller community with nearby towns such as Cloquet and Carlton County brings additional community spirit and pride to the college and communities.
 Many small college towns rally around their athletic teams, and college officials believe that is happening at Fond du Lac Tribal and Community College.

 For further information

-If you are a student athlete considering attending Fond du Lac Tribal and Community College and would like to receive information regarding student-athlete participation and admission to the college, please contact the head coach of the respective team.
+If you are a student athlete considering attending Fond du Lac Tribal and Community College and would like to receive information regarding student-athlete participation and admission to the college, please contact the head coach of the respective team or the athletic director.